theory/justatheory/content/post/postgres/rfc-pgxn-metadata-sketch.md

   extension packaging, distribution, and delivery, building on the [PGXN Meta Spec](https://pgxn.org/spec/) to address its shortcomings and emerging use cases 12 years on.
-tags: [Postgres, PGXN, PGXN v2, Extensions, Packaging, Metadata]
+tags: [Postgres, PGXN, Extensions, Packaging, Metadata]
 type: post
 ---